 In addition to in-person therapy and evaluation, we are also able to meet virtually on secure telehealth platforms.
 Some people find this to be an easier way to access services in certain circumstances.
 For example, for some socially anxious children and adults, online therapy can feel like a safer first step.
 For parents with inflexible work schedules or without ready childcare, online services might be the only way for both parents to participate.
 For people who are unable to come in person, either because of distance or physical difficulty, telehealth can make it possible to seek help.

-Doing evaluations remotely is trickier but still viable.
+We are now conducting evaluations using a hybrid of virtual interviews and in-person testing.
 Because our neuropsychological assessments have always integrated data points from many different sources, there’s quite a lot of the evaluation process that doesn’t involve in-person testing.
-We’re conducting several parts of the whole process via telehealth platforms, which includes parent background interviews, interviews with teachers and service providers, questionnaires, and all the writing for these–that’s about half of the full evaluation right there!
-We’re calling this Phase 1.
-Then, when it’s safe to be face-to-face again, all Phase 1 families will have first priority for scheduling testing dates (Phase 2), at which point we should be then able to get finalized reports out to parents quickly.
+We’re conducting several parts of the whole process via telehealth platforms, which includes parent background interviews, interviews with teachers and service providers, questionnaires, and all the writing for these.
+The testing portion will be completed face to face, taking all possible precautions to limit the risk of virus transmission.
 These methods have worked very well for families, and we’re confident in the quality of the data we’re getting this way.
-We’re also conducting some remote testing for certain clients in certain situations.
-However, it’s critical that this data truly reflect a child’s abilities, so we’re going to err on the conservative side, to make sure that our evaluations meet our high standards for accuracy and utility.